Chart Color Schemes

 Chapel Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Chapel Hill's dwelling structure, as per the latest Census, consisted of 97.7% houses and 2.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had a different composition with 73.5% houses and 26.5% other dwellings.
-Home ownership in Chapel Hill stood at 43.2%, with the rest being mortgaged (43.0%) or rented (13.8%).
+Chapel Hill's dwelling structures, as per the latest Census, consisted of 97.7% houses and 2.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 77.5% houses and 22.5% other dwellings.
+Home ownership in Chapel Hill stood at 43.2%, with mortgaged dwellings at 43.0% and rented ones at 13.8%.
 The median monthly mortgage repayment was $2,427, higher than Brisbane metro's average of $1,863.
-The median weekly rent was recorded as $555, compared to Brisbane metro's $380.
-Nationally, Chapel Hill's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Weekly rent median in Chapel Hill was $555, compared to Brisbane metro's $380.
+Nationally, Chapel Hill's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing